 Its time to get real.

 There is no hope.
 And if you have hope, you shouldn’t.
-Hope will make you strive after ridiculous and unachievable goals.
+Hope will make you strive for ridiculous and unachievable goals.
 That whole “Shoot for the moon and if you miss at least you’ll land among the stars” thing, that’s bull.
 Do you think that’s what NASA said before they launched the Apollo missions?
 No, because that’s insane.
 They miss, the astronauts die.
 There was a whole Tom Hanks movie about it (it was really good, you should see it).
 But don’t rely on hope…

-Instead make a Plan and stick to it.
+Instead, make a plan and stick to it.
 When planning, you need to set a “red reality” mindset before you launch.
 Financial plans need more than a break-even analysis, I’m talking embrace the worst case scenarios so you can set realistic expectations.
 Then once you begin operating, you can inherit a “green growth” mindset.
-Yes, those clever terms are entirely made up as well, but they sound catchy don’t they?
+Yes, those clever terms are entirely made up as well, but they sound catchy, don’t they?

-So part of your planning should be to build enough capital you’re going to need for at least the first 3 to 6 months of your monthly expenses, and depending on the industry, it may have to be even the first year.
+So part of your planning should be to build enough capital you’re going to need for at least the first 3 to 6 months of your monthly expenses and depending on the industry, it may have to be even the first year.
 Without proper funding, you will be constantly worried about paying bills instead of making money.
 You will be cutting costs where you should not be, which will result in lower returns.
 That other saying “it takes money to make money” is true for everyone who wants to not starve to death.

 - There is no hope